asogaard/adversarial/README.md

 ### Environment

-This tool is used in the University of Edinburgh Eddie3 cluster, within the following environment
+This tool is used in the University of Edinburgh Eddie3 cluster, within the two following environments
 ```
 $ module load anaconda cuda/8.0.61 root/6.06.02
 $ conda config --add envs_dirs /exports/csce/eddie/ph/groups/PPE/asogaard/anaconda